 An Erotica Pioneer Goes From Hero to Villain for Dozens of Writers

-Under pressure from the authors, Blushing has offered more transparency, saying it is now offering monthly royalty payments, and since the first quarter of 2020, it has used an automated royalty tracking system to generate payments. has done.
+Under pressure from the authors, Blushing has offered more transparency, and says it is now offering monthly royalty payments, and since the first quarter of 2020, it has used an automated royalty tracking system to generate payments. has done.

 A lawyer for Ms Wills said she believes “she has fulfilled her contractual duties to her writers and continues to do so” and “gets ahead of this small group of mischievous past writers and disgruntled past employees.”
 She wants to grow and channel her energy into it.
 Focusing on talented and passionate writers, she has been privileged to represent.”